by Jenn Lukens

 - Trauma Toolbox for Primary Care, American Academy of Pediatrics

 - Healthcare Toolbox: Basics of Trauma-Informed Care, Children’s Hospital of Philadelphia Research Institute

 - Trauma-Informed Primary Care: Fostering Resilience and Recovery, National Council for Behavioral Health

 - Interventions for Treating Child Traumatic Stress, The National Child Traumatic Stress Network

 - Resources for Child Trauma Informed Care, SAMHSA

-- Clinical Practices for Trauma-Informed Care, SAMHSA-HRSA Center for Integrated Health Solutions
+- Clinical Practices for Trauma-Informed Care (no longer available online), SAMHSA-HRSA Center for Integrated Health Solutions

 - Identify and Treat Trauma, Invest in Trauma-Informed Workforce, and Engage Patients in Meaningful Ways, Trauma-Informed Care Implementation Resource Center